 Custom WAR Packager is a new tool which takes various configurations (YAML specification defining core version, list of plugins, system properties, Groovy Hooks, JCasC YAMLs)… and then bundles everything as a ready-to-fly WAR file or Docker image.
 Starting from version 1.2, Custom WAR Packager also supports packaging Jenkinsfile Runner images as an experimental feature.
 I will do a separate blogpost about this new tool later, but there is already some documentation a number of demos in the project’s repo.

 Yes, we will have a demo!
-We will show a single-shot master running with Pluggable storage implementations for AWS environments (Amazon S3, AWS CloudWatch, EKS, etc.), which executes Jenkins Pipelines for Maven projects and provisions agents in Kubernetes on-demand.
+We will show a single-shot controller running with Pluggable storage implementations for AWS environments (Amazon S3, AWS CloudWatch, EKS, etc.), which executes Jenkins Pipelines for Maven projects and provisions agents in Kubernetes on-demand.

 The demo has to be published yes, but you can already find a more simple Jenkinsfile Runner demo here.